MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 1. The email summary is displayed in the **Key email info** card.

 > [!NOTE]
+> Email summary is not generated in the following cases:
-> - If the email content is less than 1000 characters, the email summary is not generated.
+> - When the email content is less than 1000 characters.
-> - If you've opened an encrypted email, the email summary is not displayed.
+> - When the email is encrypted.

 ## Save email summary to CRM